igrafx/miningkafka/howto.md

 UDFs (User Defined Functions) are useful for applying custom transformations to each value in a specific column of a stream.
 The **iGrafx UDFs** module offers a set of User-Defined Functions (UDFs) specifically designed to enhance data transformation and analysis within the Kafka ecosystem.
-You can create custom UDFs and integrate them into LiveConnect, making them available for use in data pipelines to enhance processing and transformation capabilities.
+You can create custom UDFs and integrate them into the environment, making them available for use in data pipelines to enhance processing and transformation capabilities.

 There are 3 existing UDFs in the **iGrafx UDFs** module:
 - The **[iGrafx Case Events UDF](https://github.com/igrafx/miningkafka/blob/master/howto.md#igrafx-case-events-udf)**  retrieves detailed information related to specific case IDs within Druid.